ahmetb/cloud-run-faq/README.md

 (functions) written in a limited set of programming languages, to natively handle HTTP requests or events (Pub/Sub).

-Cloud Run lets you deploy using any programming language, since it accepts container images (more flexible, but also potentially more tedious to develop).

 Cloud Run only handles HTTP requests.
-However it can respond to events that are delivered with [Pub/Sub HTTPS push](https://cloud.google.com/pubsub/docs/push).
+However, it can respond to events that are delivered with [Pub/Sub HTTPS push](https://cloud.google.com/pubsub/docs/push).
 (See [this tutorial](https://cloud.google.com/run/docs/tutorials/pubsub)).

+Cloud Run lets you deploy using any programming language, since it accepts container images (more flexible, but also potentially more tedious to develop).
+It also allows using any tool or system library from your application (see [here](#can-i-run-my-own-system-libraries-and-tools)) and GCF doesn’t let you use such custom system executables.

 Both services auto-scale your code, manage the infrastructure your code runs on and they both run on Google’s serverless infrastructure.